snenyl/realtime-pose-estimation/README.md

 - Detecting pallet holes.
 - Make all the vector operations in a single matrix operation.
 - Add configuration.
+-
+## Known Issues<a name="known_issues"></a>

+- The image sometimes switch between RGB and BGR.
+Unknown if this is an issue in the code or in the imported rosbag.

 ## License